Yandy Díaz Player Props: Rays vs. Braves

 Yandy Díaz At The Plate

+- He ranks fifth in batting average, fifth in on base percentage, and 22nd in slugging among qualified batters in MLB.

+- Diaz has reached base via a hit in 52 games this year (of 76 played), and had multiple hits in 27 of those games.

-- Looking at the 75 games he has played this season, he's hit a long ball in 12 of them (16.0%), and in 3.7% of his trips to the dish.
+- He has hit a long ball in 15.8% of his games this season, and 3.6% of his trips to the plate.

-- Diaz has an RBI in 25 of 75 games this season, with multiple RBI in eight of them.
-He has also driven in three or more of his team's runs in five contests.
+- Diaz has picked up an RBI in 32.9% of his games this season, with two or more RBI in 10.5% of his games.
+He has also plated three or more runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.